-Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: • faculty and staff cultural training programs; • Curricular initiatives that promote cultural diversity in the classroom, and • Co-curricular programming for students.
-Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved /indicators of success Areas where continuous improvement is needed Graduate School - Success Seminars, sponsored by PROMISE: Maryland's AGEP and The Graduate School, including co-sponsored events with the ADVANCE network for women faculty.
-Seminars also include holistic professional development such as financial literacy, with topics that include attention to issues such as unsavory lending practices toward underrepresented groups, implicit bias in the institution and in the workplace, cultural taxes, and more.
-Sponsored approximately 20 seminars and events in 2018-2019.
-All events have evaluations.
-Seminars include: Work-Life Balance; Stoop Stories: Let your research tell a story; How to prepare a TED-styled talk; Responsible Conduct of Research; Understanding credit scores Data show students receive information from professional development seminars and workshops that they aren't receiving within the departments.
-This fills gaps related to degree completion and career preparation.
-Continue to improve opportunities for online learning, by capturing content through either webcasting, or providing additional webinars to reach largest number of students.
-Larger seminars attract 70-100 students, and smaller seminars attract 20-30 participants.
-The Summer Success Institute, sponsored by PROMISE: Maryland's AGEP, intended to increase significantly the number of domestic students receiving doctoral degrees in the sciences, technology, engineering, and mathematics (STEM), with special emphasis on those population groups underrepresented in these fields (i.e., African- Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians or other Pacific Islanders).
+Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: faculty and staff cultural training programs; Curricular initiatives that promote cultural diversity in the classroom, and Co-curricular programming for students.
+Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved /indicators of success Areas where continuous improvement is needed Graduate School The Summer Success Institute, sponsored by PROMISE: Maryland's AGEP, intended to increase significantly the number of domestic students receiving doctoral degrees in the sciences, technology, engineering, and mathematics (STEM), with special emphasis on those population groups underrepresented in these fields (i.e., African- Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians or other Pacific Islanders).
 Two days of programming in August, including activities connected to Dissertation House and the Bridging conference co-hosted with the USM LSAMP group.
 We ask questions during registration process and have evaluations for select sessions during event.
 The 2018 SSI workshops focused on science communication, preparation for leadership, and academic success.
 In 2018, the # of participants who completed the survey was 86.
 92% stated that the program provides them with a stronger sense of identity as a scholar.
 SSI invests in bringing "Mentors-in- Residence" to the event - these are faculty and leaders of color who are already role models in their respective fields.
 Providing professional development programming that isn't covered by labs or other university entities is a top priority for organizers of SSI.
 SSI works to improve visibility of faculty of color in STEM professoriate, hopefully convincing more scholars of color to consider faculty careers.
-Human Resources - Diversity Session: Disability as Diversity on the Job (HR Diversity Learning Track; 10/23/2018) Learn more about what disability, the interactive process, and accommodation are about, as well as challenges that affect the connection with campus resources in this dynamic session.
+Human Resources- Diversity Session: Disability as Diversity on the Job (HR Diversity Learning Track; 10/23/2018) Learn more about what disability, the interactive process, and accommodation are about, as well as challenges that affect the connection with campus resources in this dynamic session.
 Providing reasonable accommodation is part of UMBC's core value, and the Office of Accessibility and Disability Services staff has designed this training to explain the process and offer expert guidance.
 12 attended (12 staff) 66.67% of respondents rated overall course content above average and 33.33% average.
 Attendees recommended more group conversation.

-Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: • faculty and staff cultural training programs; • Curricular initiatives that promote cultural diversity in the classroom, and • Co-curricular programming for students.
-Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved /indicators of success Areas where continuous improvement is needed Human Resources contd Race in the Workplace, Part 1 (02/19/2019) Session 1 will be a keynote presentation based on Allison Manswell's book: Listen In: Crucial Conversations on Race in the Workplace and will include a discussion around the following questions: Why Don't We Talk About Race at Work?:A common ground of understanding and empathy is built by examining the social conditioning in this area.
-Why Should We?:The benefits of this discussion and a proactive approach are explored.
-How Can We?:A three-prong approach is used to dissect this conversation into its component parts and understand each version of the conversation.
-35 attended (34 staff, 1 faculty) 75% of respondents rated overall course content excellent and 25% above average.
-Attendees recommended a symposium and more Q&A. Intercultural Development (HR Diversity Learning Track; 03/04/2019) This theory-based workshop provides UMBC staff with an opportunity to explore the concept of inclusive excellence within the framework of intercultural development.
-During the workshop, participants will explore basic and intermediate concepts related to intercultural communication and develop skills designed to improve their interactions across cultural differenceour own biases as well as illuminating and effectively confronting those of others.
+Intercultural Development (HR Diversity Learning Track; 03/04/2019) This theory-based workshop provides UMBC staff with an opportunity to explore the concept of inclusive excellence within the framework of intercultural development.
+During the workshop, participants will explore basic and intermediate concepts related to intercultural communication and develop skills designed to improve their interactions across cultural difference our own biases as well as illuminating and effectively confronting those of others.
 9 attended (5 staff, 4 faculty) 45.45% of respondents rated overall course content excellent, 36.36% above average and 18.18% average.
-Attendees recommended a longer, more in-depth session Race in the Workplace, Part 2 (03/11/2019) This session, co-facilitated by Allison Manswell and Brett Kirkpatrick, Doctoral Intern at the Counseling Center, dives into the detailed concepts of organizational culture shift and career development for people of color.
+Attendees recommended a longer, more in-depth session Race in the Workplace, Parts 1 & 2 (spring 2019) Two sessions, including a keynote speaker and a discussion co-facilitated by Allison Manswell and Brett Kirkpatrick, dives into the topic of Race in the Workplace and detailed concepts of organizational culture shift and career development for people of color.
 It includes an opportunity for participants to have their questions about race answered in a safe environment.
-23 attended (21 staff, 1 faculty, 1 student)
+35 (34 staff , 1 faculty) attended keynote and 23 (21 staff, 1 faculty, 1 student) attended discission 75% of respondents rated overall course content excellent and 25% above average.
+Attendees recommended a symposium and more Q&A.